-COPENHAGEN, Jan 31 The world's biggest insulin producer Novo Nordisk raised sales and profit forecasts for 2013 on hopes its new Tresiba drug will soon win approval in the United States and add further momentum to surging profits.
+COPENHAGEN, Jan 31 (Reuters) - The world’s biggest insulin producer Novo Nordisk raised sales and profit forecasts for 2013 on hopes its new Tresiba drug will soon win approval in the United States and add further momentum to surging profits.

 The Danish firm said on Thursday it expected 2013 sales growth in local currencies of between 8 percent and 11 percent and operating profit growth of around 10 percent.
 Its previous guidance had been for single-digit growth in each.